 Attendance Count revision deadlines and penalties

-When the festival begins making reservations for a group’s lodging, resort ticketing, ski rentals, lessons and more, our Winter Park vendors need to know how many persons they are providing for in a group.
+When the festival begins making arrangements for a group’s lodging, resort ticketing, ski rentals, lessons and more, our Winter Park vendors need to know how many persons they are providing for every group.
 And as we near the festival dates, our groups’ attendance numbers must become more precise.
 Otherwise, our vendors could be turning away other business for inflated attendance counts with our groups.
 Or, unable to provide the proper amount of goods and services for our groups that have underestimated their expected attendance count.
-As a result, the festival has contractual deadlines to meet with our vendors, not only with forwarding payments, but also providing best expected attendance counts for each group.
+As a result, the festival has to meet contractual deadlines with our vendors, not only with forwarding payments, but also providing best expected attendance counts for each group.
 The festival has financial penalties regarding attendance decreases with its vendors, almost mirroring the deadlines and penalties we have with our music groups.
 This also includes within February, no longer accepting attendance decreases.

 - Registration Form.
 A group will give their best attendance count estimate when completing their registration form.

-- Prior to or on January 14, 2022 (First Payment Due Date).
-Regardless if the festival has already received a group’s First Payment or not, a group will still have until January 14th to adjust their “First Payment Attendance Count”.
-After January 14th, this count will become a retained number, and used thereafter to calculate any potential penalties for decreases (greater than 10%) in attendance counts, as further described.
+- On or before January 16, 2024 (First Payment Due Date).
+Regardless if the festival has already received a group’s First Payment, a group will still have until January 16th to adjust their “First Payment Attendance Count”.
+After January 16, this count will become a retained number, and used thereafter to calculate any potential penalties for decreases (greater than 10%) in attendance counts, as further described.

 Financial Penalty for any “Final Payment Attendance Count” decreases, exceeding 10% from the “First Payment Attendance Count”.
 A group is only allowed a 10% (or less) decrease in festival attendees on their “Final Payment Attendance Count”, from their “First Payment Attendance Count”, without a penalty.
 Any attendance count decreases that exceed more than 10%, a penalty will be charged.
 This penalty will be ½ of the festival package cost, for each participant decrease exceeding the allowable 10% decrease.

-AFTER February 14, 2022.
-There are NO attendance count decreases accepted after February 14th.
-Substituting other attendee(s) will be allowed if: there is available lodging to accommodate substituted persons, possible costs for purchasing late enrolled travel protection are paid, and having the substituted person complete an online registration in a timely manner.
+AFTER February 16, 2024.
+There are NO attendance count decreases accepted after February 16th.
+Substituting other attendee(s) will be allowed if: there is available lodging to accommodate substituted persons, possible costs for purchasing late enrolled travel protection are paid, and having the substituted person complete an online registration within 24 hours.

 Attendance Count INCREASES will always be subject to lodging, ticketing, equipment rental and beginner lesson availability.

 Group Cancellation/Refund Policy.

-On or BEFORE January 14, 2022.
-A music group may cancel their festival attendance, with a verifiable cancellation method (festival received email, phone call with a festival staff person, or certified postal mail delivery) being received ON or BEFORE January 14, 2022.
-A cancellation notice by this date, entitles the group for a refund of all prior 2022 Winter Park Ski-Music Festival payments, in excess of the non-refundable Registration Deposit and non-refundable per person Lodging Commitment deposits.
+On or BEFORE January 16, 2024.
+A music group may cancel their festival attendance, with a verifiable cancellation method (festival received email, phone call with a festival staff person, or certified postal mail delivery) being received ON or BEFORE January 16, 2024.
+A cancellation notice by this date, entitles the group for a refund of all prior 2024 Winter Park Ski-Music Festival payments, excluding the non-refundable Registration Deposit and non-refundable per person Lodging Commitment deposits.

-After January 14, 2022.
-Cancellation of festival attendance by a group, being received AFTER January 14, 2022 will not be refunded for any prior payments or deposits already made.
+After January 16, 2024.
+Cancellation of festival attendance by a group, being received AFTER January 16, 2024 will not be refunded for any prior payments or deposits already made.
 A group’s cancelletion by the festival for non-payment, or deliquent payment, will not be refunded for any prior payments or deposits already made.
 No refunds will be made to a group, or any individual, if the festival is not attended for any reason.
-This is the primary reason a group, its director, or travel planner should strongly consider and require their members to individually purchase CFAR (Cancel for any Reason) Trip Cancellation protection, for every person planning to travel, or any person paying money toward the trip!
+This is the primary reason a group, its director, or travel planner should strongly promote and require their members to individually purchase CFAR (Cancel for any Reason) Trip Cancellation protection, for every person paying money toward the trip!